ZimKev/MIM-B19n_Modbus/README.md

 Thats for now, page will be updated from time to time.
 Maybe Youtube video following
 Should not be only work at Home assistant.
-MIM-19N(T) Installation guid has more information inside, if I can not find it in the Net I will scan it and upload it here
+MIM-19N(T) Installation guid has more information inside, if I can not find the version I have in printed format in the www I will scan it and upload it here.